When is the best time to visit Cabo (aka “Los Cabos”) in Mexico?

 Tuna bite from June to January and snapper from May to September.

-The best time to visit Cabo for marlin fishing is September to January.
+The best time for marlin fishing in Cabo San Lucas is September to January.
 The big fish start to arrive in late August, increasing in September.

 You may get lucky and fight with giant billfish.
 It’s common to reel in both black and blue marlin weighing 300 lbs and more.